 He designs and works the materials with the same respect nature has instilled in him in his many years on the remote West Coast of Canada.

 Since 1987 when Bearclaw Jewelry sold it’s first engraved silver bracelet until present we have seen our designs grow.
-They developed rom one theme with 5 or 6 variations.
+They developed from one theme with 5 or 6 variations.
 Now, approximately 50 themes with unlimited variations.
-Our work in gold, silver, platinum ,precious gems , lost wax castings and custom constructed one-of-a-kind art.
+Our work is in gold, silver, platinum ,precious gems , lost wax castings and custom constructed one-of-a-kind art.
 The body of work contains over 1600 unique designs available on the site.

 Both of us are proud to say that we have many pieces in Europe , China , Australia and throughout Canada and the United States.
 Further, we have been published as well as having been featured in national magazines.
 We enjoy a solid base of local customers as well as world-wide appreciation.